pomopa/Advent-of-Code-2025/README.md

   - Selecting test or real dataset
   - Choosing silver or gold puzzle
 - A general-purpose **solver interface** ensures consistency across all days.
+- Advent of Code is free to use, not free to copy.
+Therefore, no puzzle inputs are provided in this repository.

 ---